SohamTolwala/AI-Snake/README.md

 # Teach AI To Play Snake!
 Reinforcement Learning With PyTorch and Pygame

-In this Python Reinforcement Learning Tutorial series we teach an AI to play Snake!
-We build everything from scratch using Pygame and PyTorch.
-The tutorial consists of 4 parts:

 Reinforcement learning - Reinforcement learning (RL) is an area of machine learning concerned with how software agents ought to
                          take actions in an environment in order to maximize the notion of cumulative reward.